lyhsiang/AWS-TechFest-Generative-AI-HK/Spec-Coding/Kiro-Spec-Workshop.md

 We want agent hooks to help us monitoring the CDK resource files change, and keep generating the AWS service diagram by using AWS Diagram MCP Server.

 ```
-Monitors CDK resource files for AWS service changes and automatically generates or updates AWS service diagrams using the Python diagrams package DSL.
+Analyze the modified CDK files and generate or update AWS service architecture diagrams using the PPython diagrams package DSL.
+Parse the CDK code to identify AWS services, their relationships, and data flow.
+If the previous diagram not exist, create a visual representation showing the infrastructure components, connections, and dependencies.
+Include proper grouping for VPCs, subnets, and logical service boundaries.
+Otherwise, delete the previous diagram before create new one.
+Output the Python diagrams code that can be executed to generate the architecture diagram.
 ```

 After the hook create complete and CDK resource files have change, you should see the similiar diagram as following example: